Graduate Program Policies and Procedures

 Students applying to WGSS concurrently with admission to Penn State:

 You will be applying online to the Graduate School at Penn State.
 As you apply to a disciplinary major (which must be of our thirteen partner programs) you will see a list of dual-title degrees that particular department participates in.
 When you reach that list, mark your intention to apply also to WGSS.
-We encourage our partner departments to alert us to any promising WGSS applicants—but the initial admissions decision will come from the disciplinary-major department.
+The initial admissions decision will come from the disciplinary-major department.

 Our admissions committee follows the timetable of our partner departments.
-You may receive an acceptance from that major program a week or two before receiving our admissions decision; but WGSS does try to move as quickly as possible after we receive the partner department’s final list of acceptances.
-The DGS of WGSS will communicate our department’s decision to the disciplinary-major department’s DGS—and you will hear from one or both of us at that point.
+You will likely receive an acceptance from that major program before receiving our decision.
+WGSS does try to move as quickly as possible after we receive the partner department’s final list of acceptances.
+We will communicate our department’s decision to the disciplinary major department’s Director of Graduate Studies, and you will hear from one or both of us at that point.

 For Internal Candidates Applying After Matriculation at Penn State: